 Privacy Policy

 LaunchDetect, LLC ("we," "us," or "our") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our platform, website, APIs, and related services (collectively, the "Service").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our platform, website, mobile applications, APIs, and related services (collectively, the "Service").

 By using the Service, you consent to the practices described in this Privacy Policy.
 If you do not agree with this Privacy Policy, please do not use the Service.